antarctica/lantern/docs/deployment.md

 Tagged commits created for [Releases](/README.md#releases) will trigger a continuous deployment workflow for the release to the production environment using GitLab's CI/CD configured in [`.gitlab-ci.yml`](/.gitlab-ci.yml).

-Pre-releases can optionally be deployed to the staging environment by triggering
+Pre-releases can optionally be deployed to the staging environment by triggering the relevant CI job manually.